fatboyzz/batch_process/README.md

 2. `%${"left" : " left ", "right" : " right ", "holder" : "___"}$` *Variable Operation*

-    Introduce new variables into *collection space*.
+    Introduce some common variables.
-    Change these values to change the behavior of this ERNA.
+    Change these values will change the behavior of this ERNA.

 3. `%${"is_left" : left in data.name, "is_right" : right in data.name}$` *Variable Operation*